turingschool/curriculum/source/academy/assessments/storedom_assessment.markdown

 Subjective evaluation will be made on your work/process according to the following criteria:

+### 1. Satisfactory Progress

+* 4: Developer is able to skillfully move through their work at the pace of an experienced developer.
+* 3: Developer is able to smoothly move through work and make progress at the rate of a junior developer
+* 2: Developer hits slowdowns, but moves with the speed of an apprentice developer.
+* 1: Developer struggles to make progress.

-#### 1. Ruby Syntax & API
+### 2. Ruby Syntax & Style

-* 4: Developer is able to write Ruby demonstrating a broad/deep understanding of available language features
+* 4: Developer is able to write Ruby demonstrating a broad/deep understanding of available language features.
+Code that is exceptionally clear and well-factored.
-* 3: Developer is able to write Ruby structures with a minimum of API reference, debugging, or support
+* 3: Developer is able to write Ruby structures with a minimum of API reference, debugging, or support while balancing conciseness & clarity
 * 2: Developer is able to write Ruby structures, but needs some support with method names/concepts or debugging syntax
 * 1: Developer is generally able to write Ruby, but spends significant time debugging syntax or looking up elementary methods/concepts
 * 0: Developer struggles with basic Ruby syntax

-#### 2. Ruby Style

-* 4: Developer writes code that is exceptionally clear and well-factored
-* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
-* 2: Developer writes effective code, but does not breakout logical components
-* 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity
-* 0: Developer writes code that is difficult to understand

-#### 3. Rails Syntax & API
+### 3. Rails Syntax & API

 * 4: Developer is able to implement and improve the requested features
 * 3: Developer is able to implement the requested features with some support